 Discovering the best of France with Great Rail Journeys

-At Great Rail Journeys we offer our guests a variety of escorted rail tours in France covering everything from a romantic stopover in Paris to a short break in the rustic Dordogne region or a longer relaxing stay on the shores of Lake Annecy.
+At Great Rail Journeys we offer our guests a variety of escorted rail tours in France covering everything from a romantic Seine cruise to a short break in the rustic Dordogne region or a longer relaxing stay on the shores of Lake Annecy.
 Whichever you choose, you can be sure that our French rail breaks offer excellent value.
 The price of your trip covers travel to, from and within France, accommodation of a high standard, an itinerary of excursions designed to highlight the best aspects of each French destination and a selection of meals.

 You'll stay in hotels that we've personally selected for their quality and value to ensure that you enjoy the best comfort, service and facilities.
 Where possible you'll stay in family-run hotels which we find are more relaxed and give our guests a more personal service.